dann-lam/streemy/README.md

 Users can favorite streamers by clicking the 'favorite' button on a User Card.
 The favorited streamers are stored and can be viewed by clicking the 'Favorites' button.

 ## Authentication
 Streemy also includes a basic authentication system.
 Users can log in or sign up for an account.
-The authentication system is handled in login.js.

-Contributing
+## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-License
+## License
 This project is licensed under the terms of the MIT license.